Temporal increments of the KPZ equation with general initial data: Comparison to Fractional Brownian motion

-As outlined in the introduction, we show that the temporal increments of the non-linear stochastic heat equation \ac{SHE} can be related to temporal increments of the linear one via the following proposition.
+As outlined in the introduction, we show that the temporal increments of the non-linear stochastic heat equation \ac{SHE} (i.e., \eqref{she}) can be related to temporal increments of the linear one via the following proposition.

-\begin{proposition} Fix $\mathfrak{q} \in ((0,\infty)\times (0,\infty))^{\mathbb{N}}$, $T>1$, $\beta\in (0,\frac25)$ and $k\ge 2$.
+\begin{proposition} Fix $\mathfrak{q} \in ((0,\infty)\times (0,1])^{\mathbb{N}}$, $T>1$, $\beta\in (0,\frac25)$ and $k\ge 2$.
 Consider the \ac{SHE} defined in \eqref{she} with initial data $f$ in $\hypz$ class defined in Definition \ref{hyp}.
 There exist constants $\e_0=\e_0(\mathfrak{q}_k,k,\beta,T)>0$ and $\Con=\Con(\mathfrak{q}_k,k,\beta,T)>0$, such that for all $\e\in (0,\e_0)$ we have

 where $\calV_s:=\calV_s(0)$ defined in \eqref{vhe}. \end{proposition}

 Proof of Theorem \ref{t:comp} can be completed assuming Proposition \ref{p:comp}.